guidanoli/ai-projects/mlp/src/iparser/README.rst

 .. warning::
    This parser is **incomplete**.
-Its features are added while new necessities arise.
-This is due to the nature of this project.
-Since the set of instances is limited, there is no reason to be able to parse all the possible fields.
+Its features are added as soon as new necessities arise.

 InstanceParser
 --------------